SellMeFish/Discord-Remote-Access/README.md

 ```bash
 python client.py
 ```
-This will initialize the first-time setup, including startup persistence and security bypass demonstrations.
+This will initialize the first-time setup, including startup persistence and security bypass.

 ---